linux

 if [ condition ]; then

-# Code block if condition is true
+# runs when condition is true

 else

-# Code block is condition is false
+# runs when condition is false

 fi